-A description of any changes mad de to the planned goal , metrics, target outcomes , or actions for the coming year that resulted from reflections on prior practice. · · · · · · · · · · · · · · · · · · ·
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.

-Action # Title Description Total Funds Contributing 3.1 Appropriately Credentialed Staff Partnerships To ensure we have appropriately credentialed teachers, the HR department will continue our partnerships with San Diego State University (SDSU) that places a special emphasis on developing teachers pursuing \$155,000.00 Yes

-Action # Title Description Total Funds Contributing Multiple Subject, Bilingual Authorization and Education Specialist (Special Education) credentials.
+Action # Title Description Total Funds Contributing 3.1 Appropriately Credentialed Staff Partnerships To ensure we have appropriately credentialed teachers, the HR department will continue our partnerships with San Diego State University (SDSU) that places a special emphasis on developing teachers pursuing Multiple Subject, Bilingual Authorization and Education Specialist (Special Education) credentials.
 We have a second partnership with SDSU for a teacher induction program to meet the requirements to clear preliminary credentials of our teachers.
-In addition, LMSV partners with the San Diego County Office of Education to clear our new administrators' credentials through a 1:1 coaching program.
-3.2 Class Size Targets The Human Resources Department and Educational Services will work with site administrators to employ additional teachers to maintain class size targets below the statutory limits, to the greatest extent possible, in all grades district-wide to facilitate targeted small-group instruction and differentiation so that the individual learning needs of students, specifically our unduplicated students (English learners, foster youth, socioeconomically disadvantaged) are more easily addressed and lead to standards mastery. \$13,196,449.82 Yes 3.3 Standards Aligned Materials The Educational Services team will provide standards aligned materials to all students to ensure alignment and access to the California state standards. \$449,000.00 No 3.4 Condition of Facilities The Maintenance and Operations Department will ensure all schools receive "Good" or better as an Overall School Facility Conditions score as listed on the annual School Accountability Report Card (SARC) to provide students and staff with a safe learning environment. \$624,504.00 No 3.5 Safe and Secure Facilities The District will improve student safety and campus security during the instructional day by maintaining adequate fencing and establishing a monitored point of entry at each school. \$5,485,336.50 No 3.6 Transportation Services The Transportation Department provides safe and efficient transportation services for qualified students.
-The department is committed to providing these services, free of charge, to students that are socio-economically \$5,716,005.53 Yes
+In addition, LMSV partners with the San Diego County Office of Education to clear our new administrators' credentials through a 1:1 coaching program. \$155,000.00 Yes 3.2 Class Size Targets The Human Resources Department and Educational Services will work with site administrators to employ additional teachers to maintain class size targets below the statutory limits, to the greatest extent possible, in all grades district-wide to facilitate targeted small-group instruction and differentiation so that the individual learning needs of students, specifically our unduplicated students (English learners, foster youth, socioeconomically disadvantaged) are more easily addressed and lead to standards mastery. \$13,196,449.82 Yes 3.3 Standards Aligned Materials The Educational Services team will provide standards aligned materials to all students to ensure alignment and access to the California state standards. \$449,000.00 No 3.4 Condition of Facilities The Maintenance and Operations Department will ensure all schools receive "Good" or better as an Overall School Facility Conditions score as listed on the annual School Accountability Report Card (SARC) to provide students and staff with a safe learning environment. \$624,504.00 No 3.5 Safe and Secure Facilities The District will improve student safety and campus security during the instructional day by maintaining adequate fencing and establishing a monitored point of entry at each school. \$5,485,336.50 No

-Action # Title Description Total Funds Contributing disadvantaged, foster youth and/or students experiencing homelessness in order to remove possible barriers that keep these student groups from attending school.
-3.7 Child Nutrition Services The Child Nutrition Department will offer homemade breakfast and lunch items daily using fresh and locally sourced ingredients to provide a higher standard of nutrition.
-A second chance breakfast and healthy snack service is also offered. \$8,908,418.04 No 3.8 Educational Technology Educational Services in collaboration with the department of Information Technology will implement and improve educational technology services and technology infrastructure systems that provide a strong emphasis on high levels of learning for all student groups.
-This will principally be focused on our unduplicated students (English learners, foster youth, socioeconomically disadvantaged), providing them equitable access. \$1,405,547.26 Yes 3.9 Site Discretionary Funds Discretionary funds will be allocated to each school site to be used toward site needs, which may include instructional materials, equipment or supplies.
+Action # Title Description Total Funds Contributing 3.6 Transportation Services · · · · · · · · · · · · · · · · · · · Yes 3.7 Child Nutrition Services The Child Nutrition Department will offer homemade breakfast and lunch items daily using fresh and locally sourced ingredients to provide a higher standard of nutrition.
+A second chance breakfast and healthy snack service is also offered. \$8,908,418.04 No 3.8 Educational Technology · · Yes 3.9 Site Discretionary Funds Discretionary funds will be allocated to each school site to be used toward site needs, which may include instructional materials, equipment or supplies.
 Expenditures will be monitored accordingly. \$1,366,832.00 No 3.10 Site Discretionary Allocation Additional discretionary funding will be allocated to school sites based on their unduplicated pupil count.
 These expenditures may include additional staffing, release time, materials, etc. and are to be used to primarily benefit the school's unduplicated pupil population.
 Expenditures will be monitored accordingly. \$138,214.00 Yes

-Goal # Description Type of Goal 4 Support: We will establish the Link pathway with an emphasis in social-emotional learning and building relationships with our most-disengaged middle school students in an effort to reduce chronic absenteeism, specifically former students of TRUST Blend Learning.
+Goal # Description Type of Goal Support: We will establish the Link pathway with an emphasis in social-emotional learning and building relationships with our most-disengaged middle school students in an effort to reduce chronic absenteeism, specifically former students of TRUST Blend Learning.
 Equity Multiplier Focus Goal

-Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement)
+Priority 5: Pupil Engagement (Engagement)

+Priority 6: School Climate (Engagement)